Introduction to Thailand Part 5

 The overall attitude toward the LGBTQ community will be perceived as more welcoming in Thailand than in other nations, and it is a safe country for the LGBTQ community.

-However, due to the non-confrontational aspect of society, knowing someone’s true feelings toward this community would never be expressed or discussed.
+However, due to society's non-confrontational nature, knowing someone’s true feelings toward this community would never be expressed or discussed.

 One is just left always to wonder and surmise!